 Although, the number of those who regain weight dwindle over time, patients carried on to put on weight throughout the LABS-2 follow up, which means that the issue of weight regain should be addressed.
 It is also of great importance to create tools for patients and providers to identify and comprehend the influence of post gastric bypass regain.

-How to avoid weight regain after gastric bypass abroad
+How to avoid weight regain after weight loss surgery

 - Refrain from binge eating before the surgery- according to some findings those who suffer binge eating disorder are prone to lose less weight following the procedure.
 Looking for treatment for BED before the procedure may contribute to less weight gain after gastric bypass in Poland